 It is a resident's responsibility to be familiar with the policies and procedures designated to ensure safety in the UT Arlington residence halls.
-Evacuation information can be found on the back of each room/suite door or just inside of the doorway on the wall.
-If a room does not have evacuation information, please notify the hall office.
-Residents should take a minute to review their room's location in the building and find all the available exits.
+Evacuation information can be found on the back of each room/suite door.
+If a room does not have evacuation information, please notify the EH&S. Residents should take a minute to review their room's location in the building and find all the available exits.
 It is mandatory that residents vacate the building any time the fire alarm is activated.
 If the fire alarm sounds, all occupants should immediately evacuate the building and proceed either across the street or to designated meeting locations as directed by the residence hall staff.
 The use of the elevators is prohibited.
 Residents are not to re-enter the building unless directed by the UT Arlington Police, EH and S staff, or the Arlington Fire Department.
-In Arlington, KC Hall, West and Vandergriff Halls: Every stairwell in Arlington, KC, West and Vandergriff Hall is equipped with emergency telephones.
+Every stairwell in Arlington, KC, West and Vandergriff Hall is equipped with emergency telephones.
 If a resident is disabled or cannot use the stairs for any reason during a fire alarm, they should make their way to a stairwell to access an emergency phone.
 Once a resident has reached an emergency phone, they should push the button to activate it and give the name of the building and their specific location to the UT Arlington dispatch.
 (Please note that residents may be asked to wait there if they are not in immediate danger).

-All Apartments and Houses

-In the event of a continuous sounding of the fire alarm, proceed as follows:
+All Apartments In the event of a continuous sounding of the fire alarm, proceed as follows: